Contemporary Studies in Spirituality 1

 Previously offered in 2013

-Upon completion of this course students will be expected to: 1.
-Demonstrate an advanced understanding of the history, development and contemporary expression of a particular spirituality.
-2. Articulate and critically examine distinctive features of a specific spirituality.
-3. Demonstrate knowledge and skills required for further, and specialised, in the area of spirituality.
+Upon completion of this course, students will be expected to: 1.
+Articulate the history, development and contemporary expression of a particular spirituality.
+2. Articulate distinctive features of a specific spirituality.
+3. Demonstrate an understanding of how to work both a contextual and a focused perspective.
+4. Demonstrate knowledge required for further, and specialised, study in this, or a related area.

 Anglican Spirituality - Anglicanism - historical perspective The Anglican Spiritual Tradition The Book of Common Prayer John Henry Newman and the Oxford Movement Ronald Knox, Michael Ramsey